-- · We are here to help you learn - Recommended procedure - Think
+- We are here to help you learn

-Antipication of the second second
+- Recommended procedure

-- -Check book, reading, notes
+- Think

-- -Check the online discussion forum
+- Check book, reading, notes

 - -Ask Google or Bing

-- -Ask the TA (email, office hours)
+- Ask the TA (email, office hours)

 - -Ask the instructor (email, office hours)

 Academic Integrity

 All members of the UMBC community are expected to make a commitment to academic honesty in their own actions and with others.
 Academic misconduct could result in disciplinary action that may include suspension or dismissal.
 Here are examples of academic misconduct that are not tolerated at UMBC.